janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 method definitions, because included modules follow the same rules as superclasses.

-Secondly, it might be tempting to call `super` inside of `Roda.route`, which would call any `.route` method that plugins could have redefined.
-But this is wrong for 3 reasons: **a)** we would have to call `super` in every method we define in the core, **b)** `super` will fail if no plugin has overriden that method, so we would have to handle that case, and **c)** we actually want it the other way around, we want *plugins* to be able to call `super` when overriding behaviour.

-Thirdly, you might think: "Hey, this is a perfect use case for [`Module#prepend`]!".
-This idea *almost* works, but it doesn't for 2 reasons:
-**a)** plugins wouldn't be able to override methods inherited from subclassed `Rack::Request` and `Rack::Response`, because of where `Module#prepend` positions the module, and **b)** there isn't an equivalent for `Module#extend`, so then you would have to use `Roda.singleton_class.prepend ClassMethods`, which isn't pretty.

-There is a much simpler solution.
 We previously established that plugins can already override each other.
 What if we then make the core functionality *itself* a plugin (a "base" plugin), which automatically gets applied when Roda is required?

 ```rb
 class Roda